Central limit theorems for eigenvalues of deformations of Wigner matrices: Introduction

-In this paper, we try to explain this dependance of the fluctuations of the largest eigenvalues of the Deformed Wigner model $\bM_N$ with respect to the eigenvectors of the matrix $\bA_N$.
-We investigate two quite general situations for which we exhibit a phenomenon of different nature.\\ First, when the eigenvectors associated to one of the largest eigenvalues of $\bA_N$, say $\theta_j > \sigma$, are not ``spread" namely belong to a subspace generated by a fixed number $K_j$ (independent of $N$) of canonical vectors of $\mathbb{C}^N$ and are independent of $N$, we establish that the limiting distribution in the fluctuations of $ \lambda_{k_1+ \cdots +k_{j-1} +i}(\bM_N),$ $ 1 \leq i \leq k_j$, around $ \rho _{\theta_j} $ is not universal and we give it explicitely in terms of these eigenvectors and of the distribution of the entries of the Wigner matrix. \\ Secondly, if $K_j$ defined above depends on $N$, if there is no ``leading" direction among the eigenvectors associated to $\theta_j$, we establish the universality of the fluctuations of $ \lambda_{k_1+ \cdots +k_{j-1} +i}(\bM_N),$ $ 1 \leq i \leq k_j$.
-We detail these results in the following section.
-Actually, we assume that the eigenvectors associated to the largest eigenvalues $\theta_1, \ldots, \theta_{J_{+ \sigma}}$ of $\bA_N$ belong to a subspace generated by $k (=k(N))$ canonical vectors of $\C^N$.
-In our approach, we need to isolate a $N-k \times N-k$ Deformed Wigner matrix ${M}_{N-k}$ where the eigenvalues of the perturbation are all smaller than $\sigma$; we use several well known limiting results when $N-k$ tends to infinity involving ${M}_{N-k}$.
-Hence, our study does not include the full deformation case of \cite{FePe} where $k=N$.
-Moreover for technical reasons we have to assume that $k \ll \sqrt{N}$ but we conjecture that our result still holds if $k \ll N$.\\
+In the present paper, we consider perturbations $\bA_N$ of higher rank of Wigner matrices associated to some symmetric probability measure $\mu$ satisfying a Poincar\'e inequality.
+The a.s. convergence of the extreme eigenvalues has already been described in \cite{CDF} (see Theorem \ref{defrhotheta} below).
+Whenever the largest eigenvalues of $\bM_N$ are extracted away from the bulk, we describe their fluctuations which depend on the localization of the eigenvectors of $\bA_N$, as already seen in the above rank 1 examples.
+We investigate two quite general situations for which we exhibit a phenomenon of different nature.
+To explain this, let us focus on the largest eigenvalue $\theta_1$ of $\bA_N$.
+We assume that $\theta_1 > \sigma$ so that the largest eigenvalues of $\bM_N$ converges a.s towards $\rho_{\theta_1} = \theta_1 + \frac{\sigma^2}{\theta_1}> 2\sigma$ . \\ First, when the eigenvectors associated to the largest eigenvalue $\theta_1$ of $\bA_N$ are localized, we establish that the limiting distribution in the fluctuations of $ \lambda_{i}(\bM_N),$ $ 1 \leq i \leq k_1$, around $ \rho _{\theta_1} $ is not universal and we give it explicitely in terms of these eigenvectors and of the distribution of the entries of the Wigner matrix, see Theorem \ref{CLT}. \\ Secondly, if the eigenvectors are sufficiently delocalized, we establish the universality of the fluctuations of $ \lambda_{i}(\bM_N),$ $ 1 \leq i \leq k_1$, see Theorem \ref{CLTkN} . \\ Actually, in the rank one case, this study allows us to exibit a necessary and sufficient condition on a normalized eigenvector of $A_N$ associated to the largest eigenvalue $\theta_1$ for the universality of the fluctuations (see Theorem \ref{rank1} below).
+Moreover if such an eigenvector of $\bA_N$ is not localized but does not satisfy the criteria of universality, the largest eigenvalue of $\bM_N$ may fluctuate according to a mixture of $\mu$ and normal distributions generalizing (\ref{FluctDef}).
+We will describe some of such intermediate situations.\\ We detail the definition of localization/delocalization and these results in the Section 3.

+Our approach is close to the proof of (\ref{FluctDef}), with more involved computations and are in the spirit of the works of \cite{Pa} and \cite{BBPbis}.
+It is valid in both real and complex settings.
+Actually, we assume that the eigenvectors associated to the largest eigenvalues of $\bA_N$ belong to a subspace generated by $k (=k(N))$ canonical vectors of $\C^N$ and the method requires that $N-k \vers \infty$ (and even $\frac{k}{\sqrt{N}} \vers 0$).
+In particular, this approach does not cover the case of Proposition \ref{TCLFePe} studied by \cite{FePe} where $k=N$. \\